 At the heart of it is emptying ourselves of the “me first” inclination that is so prominent and predominant in this world system.
 If we are going to add value to others, we must be willing to give our time, our resources, and our wise counsel gained through the Holy Spirit’s illumination of God’s Word to us.
 It takes sincere effort and earnest dedication to add significant value to others.

 So how we do it?
 Add value to others.
 Here are just a few ways.

 - Live according to the Word of God.
 Though none of us are perfect, it must be our aim to grow spiritually and mature in the faith.
 Our words mean more when our actual living and our words are congruent.
 When we live like Christ consistently, the impact upon others will be lasting.
 It really is our responsibility to encourage one another, since we live in community with one another.
-We are encouraged by how we see others live successfully, even in rough times, in the hope of God’s promises.
+We are encouraged when we see others living successfully, even in the rough times, in the hope of God’s promises.

 - Pray for them.
 Prayer has far-reaching ability!
-Oftentimes we aren’t able to be there physically, but our earnest prayers will reach the heart of God.
+Oftentimes we can’t be there physically, but our earnest prayers will reach the heart of God.
 James affirms that the effective, fervent prayers of the righteous can accomplish much (5:16).
 Prayers influences change!
 And since we want God to hear and favorably answer our prayers, we must live righteously and responsibly.

 - Affirm their worth as recorded in Scripture.
 What is worth more than how we see people is how God sees them.
 Since we know the penetrative power of the Word of God, we also know its ability to break down barriers in the mind, leading to stagnation and feelings of inferiority.